 3. Teach them to stand up to peer pressure.

-Remind them they don’t have to say ‘yes’ to their friends.
+Remind your kids they don’t have to say ‘yes’ to their friends.
 A lot of kids get peer pressured into, “if you don’t do this, I won’t be your friend anymore” situations.

 Help your kids prepare for these kinds of situations.
 Role play tricky situations and give them the words they will need to stand up to their friends or walk away.